This chapter includes the following sections:

 weblogic-ejb-jar.xml file to a different server and have it talk to a different JMS destination without having to unpack and edit the

-The WebLogic Server Administration Console enables you to configure, modify, target, and delete foreign server resources in a system module.
-For a road map of the foreign server tasks, see "" in the Administration Console Online Help.
+The WebLogic Server Administration Console lets you to configure, modify, target, and delete foreign server resources in a system module.
+For a road map of the foreign server tasks, see Configure foreign servers in the Oracle WebLogic Server Administration Console Online Help.

-Some foreign server options are dynamically configurable.
+Some foreign server options are dynamically configured.
 When options are modified at run time, only incoming messages are affected; stored messages are not affected.
-For more information about the default values for all foreign server options, see
+For more information about the default values for all foreign server options, see ForeignServerBean in the MBean Reference for Oracle WebLogic Server.

 After defining a foreign server, you can configure connection factory and destination objects.
 You can configure one or more connection factories and destinations (queues or topics) for each foreign server.